J-O-B/manage-my-web/readme.md

 ---------------------
 ## **Testing**

+To allow easy access to the debug console, instead of simply using Debug = True or False, I have included code to look for an OS.environment variable before setting the debug to its wanted setting.
+This allows for the same code to be used without editing settings each time I wish to test code in development.

 This project has passed through several phases of testing, these phases include:

 1. [W3 Validator](https://validator.w3.org/) to check all HTML.